 Here is a selection of worthy backgammon books for players of every experience level.
 It is far from exhaustive.
 Where the author has identified a direct means of purchasing a book, we have linked the image to it.
-Otherwise, we recommend trying Carol Joy Cole’s Backgammon a la Carte before resorting to google for the tougher-to-find titles.
+Otherwise, we recommend trying Carol Joy Cole’s Backgammon a la Carte before resorting to Amazon or Google for the tougher-to-find titles.

 Backgammon (1976) - Paul Magriel

 In a category all by itself, Paul Magriel’s Backgammon is often called “The backgammon bible.”
 It is the one indispensable book for all students of the game.
 Magriel was the first to thoroughly systematize the essential strategic game types (Running, Holding, Priming Attacking) and to articulate, with vivid clarity, many of the concepts (“Golden Point,” “Safe Play vs. Bold Play”) that form the vocabulary of modern backgammon analysis.

 Novices with a determined, studious bent will find Magriel an excellent starting place, but the sheer bulk of the tome may intimidate or overwhelm many beginners.

 Pictured here is the iconic 1976 hardcover edition.
 The book has been re-issued in a 2004 soft-cover edition, with a new forward by Renee Magriel Roberts, who is also now credited as co-author.

 Backgammon in 10 Minutes (2013) - Brian Byfield & Gray Joliffe